thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 If you're using the *advanced* widget settings:

 - Enter the widget editing mode, and navigate to the "Actions" tab.
-Right now, here is empty, but later all created actions will be displayed here;
+Currently, it is empty, but later all created actions will be displayed here;
 - Click the `+` icon in the top right corner of the screen to open a new "Add action" window.
-In this window, you must configure a new action.
-You need to enter a name, specify the action source, and action type.
+Here you must configure a new action by entering a name, specifying the action source, and selecting the action type.
 Further action configuration will depend on the selected action type.
-Then, click "Add";
+Then, click "Add" to proceed;
 - Now, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";
 - Click "Apply" to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="add-new-action-2" %}

-Now you can use the action.
-This can be clicking on a separate button, the widget title, an individual row of entity, etc.
+Now, you can use the action.
+This can involve clicking on a separate button, the widget title, an individual row of entity, etc.

 ## Action types

-Types of action define which exactly action will be taken.
+The types of action define the specific action that will be taken.
-There are seven action types that are the same for all widgets:
+There are seven action types that are applicable to all widgets:
-- **Navigate to new dashboard state** - you will be transferred to the specified state;
+- **Navigate to new dashboard state** - transfers you to the specified state within the current dashboard;
-- **Update current dashboard state** - updating a dashboard that you are currently on;
+- **Update current dashboard state** - updates the dashboard that you are currently on;
 - **Navigate to other dashboard** - transfers you to a specified dashboard;
-- **Custom action** - allows manually configuring a function that can be used to add an individual action to your widget;
+- **Custom action** - allows manual configuration of a function for an individual action on your widget;
-- **Custom action (with HTML template)** - action with an HTML template allows manually entering a function in an existing HTML template;
+- **Custom action (with HTML template)** - allows manual entry of a function within an existing HTML template;
-- **Mobile action** - allows the use of various mobile device functions like taking photo, scanning QR codes, getting device location, making phone call and so on;
+- **Mobile action** - allows the use of various mobile device functions such as taking photos, scanning QR codes, getting device location, making phone calls and so on;
 - **Open URL** - allows you to go to any resource represented by a URL.

 Let's consider each of these types of actions separately.